Christer Kleiven

-Christer Kleiven (born 9 April 1988) is a Norwegian midfielder who currently plays for Vigør in the 3. divisjon.
+Christer Kleiven (born 9 April 1988) is a Norwegian midfielder who plays for Vigør in the 3. divisjon.

 Club career

 FK Vigør

 As a youth player Kleiven played for Vigør.

 IK Start

 He made his debut for Start in 2007, playing in Adeccoligaen.
 He made 35 appearances and scored 3 goals that season.

 Christer Kleiven had a good start in Tippeligaen 2010.
 Having scored no goals for IK Start in Tippeligaen, he started the season off with 5 goals in 5 matches.

 Stabæk Fotball

 Before the 2012 season, Christer Kleiven signed a contract with Norwegian Premier League club Stabæk.

 Odd

 Before the 2013-season, Christer Kleiven signed a contract with Odd after one season at Stabæk.